yig/GMU-CS425/README.md

 Then a Lua script can call `KeyIsDown( KEYBOARD.SPACE )` as needed.
 You should also expose a function to quit your game.

 You should expose your **sound manager**'s ability to play a sound (optional).

+You should expose your managers' asset loading capabilities (loading images, scripts, and optionally sounds).
+This will allow users to write all of their setup code in Lua.

 Users of your engine should have a way to access the `sol::state lua` so they can make C++ structs and functions available to use and call from Lua.
 You can register `struct`s like `Sprite` with `sol` by using the [`new_usertype` function](https://sol2.readthedocs.io/en/latest/tutorial/cxx-in-lua.html).
 For example, you can expose a `struct Person { string name; int age; };` via:
 ```c++